Richard III | 1995

 The seafront terrace is about 30 miles east, towards Hastings.
 It’s the Grade 1-listed 1930s De La Warr Pavilion, Bexhill-on-Sea, now restored and used as an arts centre.

-The crown of England is offered to a scheming Richard at a fascist-style rally, held in the soaring Royal Horticultural Hall, Greycoat Street at Elverton Street, Westminster, SW1.
-The hall’s massive concrete arches can also be seen in Indiana Jones and the Last Crusade and Philip Noyce’s 1997 film of The Saint, with Val Kilmer.
+The crown of England is offered to a scheming Richard at a fascist-style rally, held in the soaring brutalist 1920s Lawrence Hall, originally one of the two Royal Horticultural Halls, Greycoat Street at Elverton Street, Westminster, SW1.
+The massive concrete arches of the hall, which was leased to Westminster School in 2011, can also be seen in Indiana Jones and the Last Crusade and Philip Noyce’s 1997 film of The Saint, with Val Kilmer.

-it’s back to West London, and Earl’s Court again, to see the backstage preparations for Richard’s cynically stage-managed show, which are are the bowels of Earl’s Court Exhibition Centre, Warwick Road, SW5.
+it’s back to West London, and Earl’s Court again, to see the backstage preparations for Richard’s cynically stage-managed show, which are are the bowels of the famous Earl’s Court Exhibition Centre, which stood on Warwick Road, SW5, until shockingly being demolished in 2015.

 Another basement area, this time of the old Pearl Assurance Building in Holborn, was used for the military mortuary where Richard audaciously woos Lady Anne (Kristin Scott Thomas) over the body of her murdered husband.
-Now a luxury hotel, the Renaissance Chancery Court London, 252 High Holborn, is another location seen in The Saint, as well as The Bourne Ultimatum.
+Now a luxury hotel, the Rosewood London Hotel, 252 High Holborn, is another location seen in The Saint, as well as The Bourne Ultimatum.

 The balcony beneath a giant clockface, where the doomed Buckingham (Jim Broadbent) realises he’s fallen out of favour with the King, can be seen way up on the tower of Shell Mex House, on the Victoria Embankment, just to the west of Waterloo Bridge.